iGio90/frida-tools/README.md

 ---

-this is shipped with frida-create tool to quickly create your agents. install it with ``python3 seutp.py install``
+this is shipped with frida-create and frida-modules tool to quickly create your agents and add modules. install it with ``python3 seutp.py install``